 Hussong’s Cafe

 Another popular origin story is that the Margarita was created in 1941 at Hussong’s in Baja, MX, by a bartender named Don Carlos Orozo.
-It was tried by a German Ambassador to Mexico’s daughter, Margarita Henkel, and the Margarita was born.
+A German Ambassador to Mexico’s daughter, Margarita Henkel, tried it, and the Margarita was born.

 While this is a plausible scenario, I have some problems with this version.
 First, Hussongs does not seem to embrace this story.
 That raises some suspicions with me when a place like that does not embrace being the inventors of one of the biggest modern cocktails.